Cryptocurrency

 Cryptocurrency (also known as crypto) is a digital or virtual currency that can be used as a medium of exchange (like money).

 Cryptocurrencies use special codes (cryptography) to secure transactions and control the creation of new units.
-This helps make them nearly impossible to counterfeit.
-Most cryptocurrencies run on a decentralized system/network using blockchain technology.
-This is a digital ledger enforced by a network of computers that everyone can see but no one can change.
+Most cryptocurrencies run on a decentralized system/network using blockchain technology, a digital ledger enforced by a network of computers that makes it nearly impossible to counterfeit.

-Because no one person or government can control them, it is much harder to be regulated or manipulated by a central authority, such as a government or a central bank.
+Because no one person or entity can control them, it is much harder to be regulated or manipulated by a central authority, such as a government or a central bank.

 Cryptocurrencies are designed to be secure, transparent, and unchangeable, along with offering benefits such as privacy, and quick transactions.

-Cryptocurrencies are considered part of the tech sector and are very volatile.
+Cryptocurrencies are very new and considered part of the tech sector, so they are very volatile.

 It’s never a good idea to throw all your assets into one sector, especially a very volatile one.
-If you feel cryptos have a place in your portfolio, then be sure you understand your risk tolerance and be sure you have diversified your portfolio to sustain you if this technology goes down in value.
+If you feel cryptos have a place in your portfolio, then be sure you understand your risk tolerance and have a well-diversified portfolio to sustain you if this technology goes down in value.

 Some crypto investors only invest 1% of their portfolios into cryptocurrencies, while others may move this up to 5% or 10%.